micttyoid/articles/data/recap/2025/6/fast-fourier-transform.md

 # Fast Fourier Transform

-## Butterfly flow representation of Danielson–Lanczos lemma
+## Butterfly flow representation

-Which is a radix-2 case of Cooley–Tukey
+Which is a radix-2 case of Danielson–Lanczos lemma

 ```[dot]
 digraph Butterfly {